What makes a Medicare Supplement Plan N a hit among the other Medigap Plans?

 Are you a smart shopper?
 Then you know that the best value is often not the most expensive product available.
 Neither is it typically the cheapest product either.
 The best value depends on your specific needs, the features you want, and how well the product fits your unique circumstances and budget.

 So, if you like smart shopping, this article will help.
-It will discuss the reasons why millions of people, good shoppers, have purchased a Medicare Supplement Plan N. It’s certainly not the most expensive option available, and it is not the cheapest one either.
-But your overall health care costs, over time, might indeed be the lowest with a Plan N. Curious to see how that would work for you?
-Let’s look into it.
+It will discuss the reasons why millions of people, good shoppers, who have been looking around for medicare supplement insurance, have purchased Medicare Supplement Plan N. It’s certainly not the most expensive option available, and it is not the cheapest one either.
+But your overall healthcare costs, over time, might indeed be the lowest with a Plan N. Curious to see how Medigap plans complement your coverage as secondary insurance to Medicare.
+It’s high time we look into the plethora of possibilities these Medigap policies afford us.

 It’s hospital bills, to be sure.
 Your doctors and even your specialists typically don’t charge much for routine office visits.
 But just two days in a hospital can generate a bill in the tens of thousands of dollars.
 That scares some people.

 The worry of big hospital bills scares many people into buying a Supplement Plan F or a Plan G. Both of those plans give you 100% hospital coverage.
-If Medicare approves the bills, then Plans F & G will pay all the copays on them for you.
+If Medicare approves the bills, then Plans F & G will pay all the co-pays on them for you.
 Simple.
+Life gets just a tad bit easier.
+Doesn’t it?

-Shopping Point #1) Plan N Has the Exact Same Hospital Coverage as the Most Expensive Supplements Available
+1. Plan N Has the Exact Same Hospital Coverage as the Most Expensive Supplement Insurance Plans Available.

 You actually get more benefits than that.
 Part A expenses under Medicare relate to hospital stays, time in rehabilitation facilities following hospital stays of three days or longer, and other items as well.
-The good news is that the copays and deductibles on those benefits are paid for you identically under Plans F, G and N. It’s too much to list here, but we will be happy to discuss all your Part A benefits in detail with you.
+The good news is that the co-pays and deductibles on those benefits are paid for you identically under Medicare Supplement Insurance Plans F, G, and N. It’s too much to list here, but we will be happy to discuss all your Part A benefits in detail with you.

-If you have been looking at Medicare Part C Advantage plans, like HMO and PPO plans, you know that most of them cost less per month than supplement plans.
+If you have been looking at Medicare Advantage plan C, like HMO and PPO plans, you know that most of them cost less per month than supplement plans.
 Some HMOs are even zero premium, depending on where you live.

 Here’s the catch.
-With Advantage Plans, you have to see doctors who take that insurance.
+With Advantage Plans, you have to see doctors who take that health insurance.
 If you go out of network, you could pay much more.
-If you go to doctors who don’t even take that insurance (it happens) then you would have to pay the entire bill yourself, then try to get reimbursed (partially at best) from the insurance company.
+If you go to doctors who don’t even take that insurance (it happens), then you would have to pay the entire bill yourself, then try to get reimbursed (partially at best) from the insurance company.
 Not good.
-HMOs typically pay nothing towards your out of network bills – you pay the entire bill, with a few exceptions.
+HMOs typically pay nothing towards your out-of-network bills – you pay the entire bill, with a few exceptions.
 Ouch!

 So that’s the point.
-People who don’t like networks, and who value the freedom to go to any doctor who takes Medicare, usually prefer to own a Supplement.
+People who don’t like networks and who value the freedom to go to any doctor who takes Medicare usually prefer to own a Supplement.
 There is no network – all doctors who take Medicare have to accept all supplements.
-For those shoppers who are budget conscious, too, the Plan N gives a lower-cost way to have that freedom than Plans F & G.
+For those shoppers who are budget conscious, too, Plan N gives a lower-cost way to have that freedom than Plans F & G.

-The Differences Between Plan N and F & G
+The Differences Between Medicare Supplement Insurance Plan N and F & G

 - Plan F is often referred to as the 100% plan.
 If Medicare approves a hospital, doctor, or medical bill, then Plan F will pay your copay for it.
 Simple.

 - Plan G is identical to Plan F except for one small charge; the annual Part B deductible.
-You have to pay that deductible which in 2019 is only $183 for the entire year.
-It’s not much.
+You have to pay that deductible which in 2022 is only $233 for the entire year.
+That is a sure of a lot less amount of deductible than you would find for your car insurance.

-- You pay the annual Part B deductible, $183 in 2019, the same as with a Plan G.
+- You pay the annual Medicare Part B deductible, $233, in 2022, the same as with a Plan G.

 - A $50 emergency room copay, unless the ER visit leads to a hospital inpatient stay.
 In that case, there would be no ER copay.